Listen in several languages! Click the "red world icon" below. Thank you for being apart of the Meditation Life Skills Community!

 You’re not trying to stop ‘bad’ thoughts, you’re just observing them if they pop up, and watching them as they fade again.
 If they keep popping up, like recollections of an incident from childhood or a recent conflict with your spouse, take the time to look at them deliberately to see what ‘teaching moments’ are contained within.

-VIDEO: These Meditation Steps For Beginners Start With A Single Step
+These Simple Meditation Steps For Beginners Start With A Single Step

-All the things that I’ve taught you here are the product of several years of meditation and mindfulness practice.
+All the things that I’ve taught you here are the product of over twenty years of meditation and mindfulness practice.
 There are lots of pitfalls, there are lots of dead ends, there are lots of false leads and false positives.

-I’ve weeded all those out and I’ve presented to you meditative practices that work.
+I’ve weeded all those out and I’ve presented to you simple meditation steps for beginners that work.
 However, these materials will not work for you until and unless you commit to doing them.
 This way, you will be able to fully benefit from the techniques that I have described in this training.

-It is also important that you focus on consistency.
-A lot of people think that meditation is just another activity that they engage in because they’re looking for a result.
+A lot of people think that these simple meditation steps for beginners are just another activity that they engage in because they’re looking for a result.
 They are looking for some sort of solution.

 While that may ultimately be the truth, please understand that you must look at meditation and mindfulness as ends in and of themselves.
 In other words, they’re not just means to an end.
 They don’t just enable you to go to where you really want to go.
-Instead, they must be your destination.
-They must find some sort of value in doing them.
+Instead, meditation must be your destination.
+You must find some sort of value in doing meditation.
 That value must be in the act itself.

-If you’re able to do this, then it becomes part of you.
+If you’re able to do these simple meditation steps for beginners, then it becomes part of you.
 It becomes part of your personality in addition to your daily routine.
-You will then be able to put yourself in a position where you will level up your ability to focus, stay in the present moment, achieve emotional distance and emotional clarity.
+You will then be able to put yourself in a position where you will level up your ability to focus, stay in the present moment, achieve emotional distance, and emotional clarity.
 Ultimately, it’s all a choice.
 You have to exercise that choice.
-You have to be responsible for yourself, your thoughts and your actions.
+You have to be responsible for yourself, your thoughts, and your actions.

 One of the most common problems I’ve noticed people experience with meditation is the fact that they feel that they would be able to only do it when things are right.
 They feel that they have to feel a certain way.
 They think that certain conditions have to be present in their life for them to do this.

-What you’re doing is you’re just giving yourself excuses to not start.
+What you’re doing with these simple meditation steps for beginners is you’re just giving yourself excuses to not start.
 I’m telling you, if you don’t even get yourself to start, you are failing.
 You’re not dealing with your stress, you’re not getting your life back, you’re not setting things in order as far as your mental peace and tranquility are concerned.

 You’re achieving nothing.
 You might be thinking that you’re researching book after book about meditation, but what you’re really doing is you’re just giving yourself an excuse to not start.
 You have to understand that when it comes to any kind of profound personal change, our number one enemy is ourselves.

 I know it sounds kind of weird.
 You know how frustrated you are.
 You know that you feel that something is missing in your life.
 You know that you’re not fully content.
-You understand that meditation can help you achieve some sort of balance.
+You understand that these simple meditation steps for beginners can help you achieve some sort of balance.

-You understand that meditation can lead to a greater sense of inner peace.
+You understand that these simple meditation steps for beginners can lead to a greater sense of inner peace.
 Why in the world would you want to get in the way of that?
 Why in the world would you want to sabotage that?
 Well, it’s actually quite simple.
 We’re all creatures of habit.

 We get accustomed to things.
 We grow attached to things.
 Once you do things a certain way and you think about things a certain way, you feel that you’re stuck in that pattern.
 You feel that you’re not capable of going outside of that pattern.